|

 overrated.
 Your age is more ripe, stronger, than those unexperienced youths.

-the Rosary last much longer.]
+green leaves last much longer.]

 Dutch translation by